Tiger Inn: Olympic athletes

 Tiger Inn members acted to form the first American Olympics team for the first modern Olympic games in Athens in 1896.
 Most of the first American Olympic team came from Princeton, Harvard University and the Boston Athletic Association.
 Four Princetonians, including three Tiger Inn members, participated in those games.
 The TI members earned six medals in total: two gold, three silver medals, and one bronze; the four Princetonians earned 7 medals in total.
 The three TI members were Robert Garrett, Herb Jamison and Frank Lane; they were joined by Princetonian Al Tyler, who also medalled.
 These four Princeton athletes' 7 medals helped the 1896 American Olympic team earn 20 medals in total.
-Team Member Garrett delivered the most unexpected upset of the 1896 Games when he won Gold in the Discus, outperforming his Greek rival to win the most symbolic sport carried over from the ancient Olympics to the modern Olympic games.
+Team Member Garrett delivered the most unexpected upset of the 1896 Games when he won gold in the discus throw, outperforming his Greek rival to win the most symbolic sport carried over from the ancient Olympics to the modern Olympic games.

 TI members continued to participate in the Olympics after the 1896 Athens games.
 Garrett returned to the Olympics for the 1900 Paris games where he won two bronze medals.
-He was joined in the Paris games by John Cregan who won a silver medal in the 800 meters.
+He was joined in the Paris games by John Cregan, who won a silver medal in the 800 meters.
 John DeWitt competed in the 1904 St. Louis games; he was joined there by A. M. Woods, who earned a silver medal.

 Pete Raymond rowed in both the 1968 Mexico City and 1972 Munich games; he earned a silver medal in Munich.

-Most recently, in 2024, current TI member Maia Mei Weintraub competed in the Women's Team Foil Fencing event for Team USA, where she carried her team to Olympic Gold.
+Most recently in 2024, Maia Mei Weintraub competed in the women's team foil fencing event for Team USA, where she carried her team to a gold medal.
 The victory marked the first time that the United States has taken gold in a team fencing event.

 Tiger Inn members have earned more than 12 Olympic medals.
-Garrett's lifetime record of 6 Olympic medals among Princeton athletes continues to stand.
+Garrett's lifetime record of six Olympic medals among Princeton athletes continues to stand.